Passwordless logins by ssh-keys - assisted by RsyncOSX.

 The ssh functions assist in two methods:

-- private and public ssh key pair based upon default ssh values for RSA based key
+• private and public ssh key pair based upon default ssh values for RSA based key ~/.ssh/id_rsa

-- private and public ssh key pair based upon user selected values as
+• private and public ssh key pair based upon user selected values as ~/.ssh_rsyncosx/rsyncosx

-If creating a new public ssh key pair based upon default ssh values for RSA based key (1), RsyncOSX does not add any parameters to the rsync command because this is default values.
-Ssh parameters to the rsync command is only added if the second method is choosed.
+If creating a new public ssh key pair based upon default ssh values for RSA based key, RsyncOSX does not add any parameters to the rsync command because this is default values.
+Ssh parameters to the rsync command is only added if the second method is chosen.

-The following is the command for creating a new, alternative private and public ssh key pair:
+The following commands for creating a new, alternative private and public ssh key pair:

 ssh-keygen -t rsa -N "" -f ~/.ssh_rsyncosx/rsyncosx